 There is no specific cause for teeth grinding, but stress is one of the most common.
 Also, sleep arousals associated with sleep apnea as well as GERD (gastrointestinal reflux disease) cause clenching and grinding.

-In severe cases, we may find that frequent clenching of the jaws and grinding teeth has moved the entire jaw out of balance.
+In severe cases, we may find that frequent clenching of the jaws and grinding teeth have moved the entire jaw out of balance.
 Once identified, Dr. Sowell along with his neuromuscular team can often treat bruxism with a revolutionary little acrylic mouthpiece called the NTI-tss device.

 5×5 overlay coverage